fgrehm/vagrant-lxc/README.md

 This will output A LOT of information on your terminal and some useful information about `lxc-start` to `/tmp/lxc-start.log`.

-Debugging whats going on with the container itself is a pain, there are some nice little scripts on the [/dev](dev) folder of the project.

 ## Help!